-Student Leadership Committee
+PsyD Program Student Leadership Committee

-The Student Leadership Committee (SLC) is the recognized student leadership and student governance body of the University and works closely with student support services.
-SLC plans social and spiritual and professional activities for students and serves as the formal channel of communication between the student body and the University's administration.
-The SLC is made up of eight current members of the University student body.
+The Student Leadership Committee (SLC) is the student leadership and student governance body for the PsyD program and works closely with student support services.
+SLC plans social and spiritual and professional activities for students and serves as the formal channel of communication between the PsyD program student body and the University's administration.
+The SLC is made up of eight current members of the PsyD program student body.
 There are two types of members: officers and representatives.
 The four officer positions are: president, vice president, secretary, and treasurer.
-Of the four representatives, two facilitate the social life and professional activities within the University student body, one is a member of the library committee, and one serves to promote the spiritual aspects of the University mission.
-Members and officers of the SLC are elected by the student body in the spring semester and serve one-year terms.
+Of the four representatives, two facilitate the social life and professional activities within the PsyD program student body, one is a member of the library committee, and one serves to promote the spiritual aspects of the University mission.
+Members and officers of the SLC are elected by the PsyD program student body in the spring semester and serve one-year terms.